 1.1 Installation#

-Fig. 1 Version management with Conda.#
+Fig. 1 Version management with Miniforge/Conda.#

-In addition to Conda, we will also install and download a programming environment.
+In addition to Miniforge, we will also install and download a programming environment.
 For this, we use Visual Studio Code, which you can download from here.
 In addition to the default installation settings, we recommend you to check the “Open with code” checkboxes for easier usability later on.

-Using Python through Conda
+Using Python through a Environment Manager

-By using Conda you can:
+By using an environment manager such as Miniforge/Conda you can:

 Install and switch between different versions of Python